Sewage Treatment Plant Selection - Which Sewage Plant Is The BEST?

 Sewage treatment plant vary enormously in their ability to treat sewage.
 The majority only treat it to a minimum standard to satisfy Environment Agency requirements, but some treat it to a far higher standard and provide a safety net when relatives stay.
 Again, you get what you pay for.
 Compare the table at the top of this page.

-Servicing costs for sewage equipment also varies enormously, from £75.00 to over £300.00 per service, depending the complexity of the unit.
-All extended aeration plants require 2 services per year, not one.
+Servicing costs for sewage equipment also varies enormously, from £150.00 to over £400.00 per service, depending the complexity of the unit.
+Some sewage treatment plants require 2 services per year, not one.
 A general rule is, the simpler the treatment system works, the cheaper the service.
 Ask what the service cost is per annum.

 How long is the tank warranty?